Interested in gaining an insight into industry?

 Amy Stewart, Regional Support Executive

-Amy is part of the regions team with IChemE and is supporting the Industry Insight webinar.
+Amy is part of the Regions Team with IChemE, overseeing Scotland, Ireland, Tyneside & Cumbria and is supporting the Industry Insight Webinar.

 The material presented in this webinar has not been peer-reviewed.
-Any opinions are the presenters' own and do not necessarily represent those of IChemE or the South West Members Group.
+Any opinions are the presenter's own and do not necessarily represent those of IChemE or the Scottish Members Group.
 The information is given in good faith but without any liability on the part of IChemE.

 A one and a half hour online session: Individual presentations with Q&A after each.